AmeyaDalvi/ShopifyDSChallenge/README.md

 # ShopifyDSChallenge

-This repository consists of my submission for the Shopify Data Science Challenge.
+This repository consists of my submission for the Shopify Data Science Challenge for Data Science Intern - Summer 2022.

 Steps to run the ipynb file: